What is Digital Security?

 There is no formal educational path in the emerging field of digital rights/security, so advice from one expert or organization may differ widely from another.
 Additionally, some manuals are written for specific contexts that may not reflect your own.

 It’s normal to feel overwhelmed, frozen, or anxious when you start recognizing how exposed you are.
 These feelings are natural, and they don’t mean you’re failing.
+The more you learn to anticipate threats and adjust your habits, the more empowered and in control you will feel.

 The technological world has so many variables and each person has vulnerabilities unique to them, it is impossible to account for every risk/threat.